-Adopted children will need their own bedroom, however, that doesn’t mean that adopted children who are joining your family as a sibling group, couldn’t share a room as siblings if they have previously done so.
+Adopted children will need their own bedroom, however if they are joining your family as a sibling group it may be possible for them to share a room as siblings if they have previously done so.

 You will need to know if your house is flexible enough to grow and change as your child/ren grow and change.